jakeogh/hashfs/README.rst

 ******
-uHashFS
+uhashfs
 ******

-uHashFS is based on HashFs: https://github.com/dgilland/hashfs
+uhashfs is based on HashFs: https://github.com/dgilland/hashfs

-uHashFS is a content-addressable file management, it manages a directory tree where files are saved based on their hash.
+uhashfs is a content-addressable file management, it manages a directory tree where files are saved based on their hash.

 Typical use cases for this kind of system are ones where: